When we designed our full-day course on application design, we partitioned the topic into 2 parts: and screen components and workflow.

-The second topic is easy to understand: it covers everything from individual controls, such as radio buttons and checkboxes, to more complex composites of widgets, such as forms design, to the layout of these controls.
+The first topic is easy to understand: it covers everything from individual controls, such as radio buttons and checkboxes, to more complex composites of widgets, such as forms design, to the layout of these controls.
 All very tangible.

-Workflow is much more abstract , but actually more important for the application's ultimate success.
+Workflow is much more abstract, but actually more important for the application's ultimate success.
 We're no longer talking about visible stuff on the screen, but rather about user movements among various features.
 Workflow theory ranges from simple concepts, such as progressive disclosure, to thorny ideas, such as inductive vs. deductive interfaces.

 To illustrate the importance of workflow design, I'll offer several concrete examples from recent user testing in varied domains.
 As the examples illustrate, effective workflow design builds on a simple principle: Have things happen when users expect them — either because of their existing expectations or because you've clearly communicated what to expect.
 (The former is obviously better; instructions automatically degrade the user experience by diverting users' attention from their main task.)